auctus-team/pycapacity/docs/source/examples/pinocchio.md

 viz.display(q0)

-## visualise the plytope and the ellipsoid
+## visualise the polytope and the ellipsoid
 import meshcat.geometry as g

 # calculate the polytope